 By Missy Hughes, Director, The Spa at The Sanctuary at Kiawah Island Golf Resort

 I have recently learned that pain is the loudest voice that the body uses to initiate change.
 There are several memos that it sends before getting in the intervention stage.
 A quiet knock on the door of stiffness, a whisper of indigestion or a stern look of reproach of stress as the daily pressure begins to overcome reason.
 These all are indicators that something is amiss but so often I ignore these signals, because I am tough, busy and will feel better tomorrow.
-As pain has become a constant companion (just like that pesky horsefly on a gorgeous hike), I have realized that there are a couple of other friends whose company I’d much prefer:
+As body aches have become a constant companion (just like that pesky horsefly on a gorgeous hike), I have realized that there are a couple of other friends whose company I’d much prefer:

 2. Vision – Get your mind right and set your intention for the day.
 Imagine your day exactly as you would like to see it, and then go about the process of making it unfold.
 This gives you a series of choices that allow you to create a fabulous scenario.